“Holy fuck,” Peter breathed.

 Eun grinned at him through her holographic helmet.
 “Same.”

-Flashing spirals—they were comprised of symbol-formed tentacles—snaked up their legs and their torsos, whirling around their heads and arms.
-It felt like harmonious music was pouring through their veins, flooding their bodies with anticipatory delight.
-The light built and peaked, then jumped off their bodies, surrounding them in a hurricane made of blazing information.
+Flashing spirals—each comprised of symbol-formed tentacles—snaked up their legs and torsos, whirling around their heads and arms.
+It felt like harmonious music was rushing through them, flooding their bodies with anticipatory delight.
+The light built and peaked, then jumped off their bodies, ensconcing the three of them in a blazing hurricane.

 Peter was sucked into a giant, radiant tunnel.
-The end of it shone with pure white light, and it was drawing him in with breathtaking speed.
+The end of it shone with pure white light, which was drawing him forward with breathtaking speed.
 Technicolor haze flew past his body, surrounding him in a fog of undulating hues.

 [YeeeeeeHAAAAA!!!]
 Eun screamed.

 Kora brought her knees up, steadying herself (due to the energy rocketing past them, it took an act of will to keep her thought-form steady) and pushed to her feet.
-Golden threads materialized beneath her and began tracing out a long, golden oval, sketching out a network of right-angled lines.
+Golden threads materialized beneath her and traced a long, golden oval.
+Once it had formed, the threads began sketching out a network of right-angled lines within its edges.

 Kora, barbarian valley girl, was now standing on a psychic surfboard.

-She lowered into a crouch, surfing the aetheric slipstream with the languid expertise of a big wave surf champ.
+She lowered into a crouch, riding the aetheric slipstream with the languid expertise of a big wave surf champ.
 Eun had formed her own board, only hers was made from cool, soothing blue.

 [Fuck!]
 Peter yelled.
 [How the hell do I—]

 [Relax!]
 Eun yelled back, climbing a crest of purple fractals.
-She dipped down, gripped the edge of her board, and launched into a 720-degree spin.
+She dipped down, gripped her board, and launched into a 720 spin.
 [It’ll form on its own!]

 [Don’t you have to channel your will or someth—]